jeremytammik/ExportSymbolInstanceGeo/README.md

 How do we identify them, how to tell them apart?

+## Export FamilyInstance Geometry as FamilySymbol Plus Translation

+Let's make a new start with a new command based on the experience gathered from the first attempt.

+The goal is to export the geometric information about a specific element.

+The command is launched by selecting a specific FamilyInstance and clicking "export geometry".

+Export 3 files (suggested format attached):

+- `family_instance_geometry.json` - exhaustive information regarding the geometry of the instance.
+See the attached "example_export.cs" for suggested traversal code.
+- `family_symbol_geometry.json` - exhaustive information regarding the general family symbol
+- `family_instance_translation_info.json` - information regarding the translation of the specific element to reach its

+Also create the code that can take `family_symbol_geometry` + `family_instance_translation_info` and create the `family_instance_geometry` file.

+Notes:

+- If the instance has sub-elements, skip it.
+- Work only on the currently selected element (obviously, it will be modified to work on all elements later).
+- Need to support all types of faces (just triangulate them using `face.Triangulate(LevelOfDetail)`).
+- No need to support other types of geometries (PolyLine, Point, Curve, ...).
+Just Solid and Mesh.
+- Please do not export the vertices separately from their indices.
+Although I understand the value of that, it makes the code less clear at this point.
+- The code should work for elements in linked models as well.

+Attachments:

+- example_export.cs
+- family_instance_geometry.json
+- family_symbol_geometry.json
+- family_instance_translation_info.json

 ## Author

 Jeremy Tammik, [The Building Coder](http://thebuildingcoder.typepad.com), [ADN](http://www.autodesk.com/adn) [Open](http://www.autodesk.com/adnopen), [Autodesk Inc.](http://www.autodesk.com)